dart-lang/language/working/augmentation-libraries/feature-specification.md

 [import]: https://github.com/dart-lang/language/blob/master/working/0649%20-%20Import%20shorthand/proposal.md

-The URL points to the augmented library that this augmentation is applied to, which must be a regular library (and not a library augmentation).
+The URI points to the URI of the file which includes this library augmentation via an `import augment <uri>;`.

 After that, an augmentation may contain anything a regular Dart library can
 contain: imports, exports, classes, functions, constants, etc. All